Task-Tracker-Systems/Task-Tracker-Device/CONTRIBUTING.md

 ## Pull requests

-Don't forget to self-review to speed up the review process.
+Use self-reviews to speed up the review process.

 - Review the content for technical accuracy.
 - If there are any failing checks in your PR, troubleshoot them until they're all passing.